Updated: Oct 31

 The Old City of Siena

-The old city of Siena is a stunning and well-preserved medieval city that is rich in history, culture, and architectural beauty.
-Its unique design, which is characterized by narrow streets, steep hills, and beautifully-crafted buildings, has earned Siena a place on the UNESCO World Heritage List.
+The old city of Siena is a stunning and well-preserved medieval city rich in history, culture, and architectural beauty.
+Its unique design characterized by narrow streets, steep hills, and beautifully-crafted buildings has earned Siena a place on the UNESCO World Heritage List.
 Visitors to the old city can experience the city's rich history and culture through its many historical sites, monuments, and museums.

 One of the most unique events in Siena is the Palio, a horse race that takes place in the city's main square, the Piazza del Campo, twice a year on July 2nd and August 16th.
 The Palio is a deeply traditional event that dates back to the Middle Ages and is incredibly popular.
 Reservations are taken more than a year in advance and prices are at their highest.
 Siena is divided into ten wards called Contrades.
 Each contrade is represented by a different animal that was the original symbol of the various battalions which protected the city.
 The symbolism of each ward is very easy to spot.
 See if you can spot all ten!

 The race is run by ten horses and riders, representing the city's ten contrades.
 The Campo, or main square is a huge bowl.
 The annual Palio horse race begins and ends in this square with paying guests on bleachers and massive crowds of people jammed into the center.